 One thing that everyone seems to agree on is that resumes are broadly terrible.
 Most people struggle to write good ones, and they rarely provide useful information to the employer - this is what spurred me to write an article on how to write a great resume.
 The fact of the matter, though, is that resumes can be a hard way to get your foot in the door.
 Aline Lerner wrote an interesting post on a small experiment she ran regarding resumes, which showed that they commonly failed to predict a candidate's success for her group.
 It was a very localized experiment, and the sample size was small (51 resumes used in total, 6 resumes used per participant), so it doesn't support a larger extrapolated conclusion, but it's a good read.
 Interestingly, in a later study Aline did, the results showed that having little to no grammatical errors in a resume is a strong predictor of candidate success (which I also stress in my blog post).

-The goal of a resume to get you to the next step, which is a technical interview of some sort.
+The goal of a resume is to get you to the next step, which is a technical interview of some sort.
 One of the start-ups working in this space, 'Coding Hire', has a pretty good blog post on the various forms of technical interviews.
 Here's the taxonomy of technical interview types I'll use going forward:

 - Lunch Meeting: Pretty straight-forward.
 Meet up with some people over coffee or lunch and have a 1-2 hour technical interview in the process.